-When was the last time you sunk your teeth into a deliciously roasted rutabaga?
+When was the last time you sank your teeth into a deliciously roasted rutabaga?

 Been awhile?
 What?
 Never tried one?
 It’s time to get back to this root veggie, and here’s why.